isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 The server responds with a confirmation that the shutdown procedure has been initiated.
-The optional parameter, "exit-value", specifies the numeric value with which the server process will exit to the OS.
+The optional parameter, "exit-value", specifies the numeric value with which the server process will exit to the system.
 The default value is zero.

 .. _command-dhcp-disable: